vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-kusto-ingestion-rest-api.md

 The first extent is dated with the current date while the second one was dated with the 2017 date.

-This will enable the cache policy to evict the 2017 data first if it came to it.
+This would enable the cache policy to evict the 2017 data first if it came to it.

 ### Other usage